Churchome accused of forcing employees to give 10% of wages

 “The First Amendment protects a church’s right to restrict employment to those employees who choose to abide by church teaching.
 Churchome intends to vigorously defend the rights of all religious institutions to live, teach, and model their faith through their employees,” Churchome wrote in the statement sent by lawyer Nathaniel Taylor.

 The lawsuit names Churchome as a defendant along with pastors Judah and Chelsea Smith and CEO David Kroll and his wife, Jenna Kroll.
-The Smiths and David Kroll are on the 10-member board of directors, which also includes former Seahawk Russell Wilson.
+The Smiths and David Kroll are on the 10-member board of directors, which also includes former Seahawk quarterback Wilson.

-The Smiths have long been the face of a movement of churches that has garnered followers — and criticism — for their highly produced sermons, embrace of social media and modern takes on Christianity.
-Judah Smith’s father, Wendell Smith, founded and built The City Church, which began in the early 1990s as a small group where at one point members met in a tent in a strip mall parking lot, to thousands of members attending services at multiple campuses.
+The Smiths have long been the face of a church movement that has garnered followers — and criticism — for highly produced sermons, embrace of social media and modern takes on Christianity.
+Judah Smith’s father, Wendell Smith, founded and built The City Church, which began in the early 1990s as a small group that at one point members met in a tent in a strip mall parking lot, to thousands of members attending services at multiple campuses.
 Wendell Smith died in 2010.

-Churchome has weekly live services at its Kirkland campus and monthly in Beverly Hills, California.
+Churchome has weekly live services at its Kirkland campus and monthly in Beverly Hills, Calif.
 The organization launched Church@Home in March 2020, allowing users to attend virtually.
 Videos on its YouTube page have a total of 33 million views; a video of musicians Justin Bieber and Chandler Moore performing at a service has been viewed nearly 14 million times.

 The lawsuit was first reported by the Roys Report, a Christian media outlet.